-This training model and its goals and objectives inform the competencies that must be achieved by interns in order to successfully complete the internship.
+This training model and its goals and objectives inform the competencies that must be achieved by Psychology Residents to successfully complete the internship.
 The Psychology Resident Evaluation Competency-Based Evaluation Form defines the competencies to be rated by supervisors for each Objective.
-Each supervisor evaluates the Psychology Residents they supervise using this Evaluation Form at 4 months, 8 months and the end of the year.
-It is a basis for providing summative feedback at those four-month intervals.
-Psychology Residents are expected to attain a final competency level of at least "Intermediate skill" level for all 9 competencies in order to successfully complete the internship.
+Each supervisor evaluates the Psychology Residents they supervise using this Evaluation Form at 6-months and the end of the year.
+Supervisors also provide a more streamlined evaluation monthly.
+Psychology Residents are expected to attain final competency levels consistent with an independent psychologist for all 9 competencies to successfully complete the internship program.